 The impact of society on the individual has been on the minds of psychologists and philosophers since the Ancient Greeks.
 Aristotle, for example, emphasized the importance that a state or political community has on an individual’s survival.
 He also believed that our language and laws separated us from other animals, and some of these “laws” included everyone’s different roles to create a thriving economy.

 But Aristotle didn’t conduct experiments the way that psychologists do now.
 This way of validating theories was not popular in social psychology until the late 1800s.
 At this point, a few psychologists had written about the influence of society on our behavior, but didn’t have data to back it up.

-One of the earliest experiments in social psychology as we know it today occured in 1895.
+One of the earliest experiments in social psychology, as we know it today, occurred in 1895.
 Norman Tripplett was an American psychologist at Indiana University.
 He conducted an experiment in which children wound up a fishing rod.
 Some children completed the task alone, while others were in the presence of other children.
 Tripplett found that the children who were among peers were motivated to complete the task faster.

 This is how Social Facilitation Theory was born.